alirezasaremi.com logo

 2. The Practical Mental Model (What Replaces ISR vs SSR)

-3. Example 1: Blog Home (Replace ISR with Cached Data)
+3. First Example: Blog Home (Replace ISR with Cached Data)

 Create a server function and cache it: